StefanoBoriero/PowerEnjoy_Boriero_Brunitti/RASD skeleton.md

 ###2.3 User Characteristics
 There are two categories of users that will interact with the system: customers and employees.
 A customer can be any person who is older than 18 years old and owns a driving license.
-In order to access the app, the customer will first need to register supllying some personal details.
+In order to access the app, the customer will first need to register supplying some personal details.
 An employee is a person who works for PowerEnJoy, thus managing and taking care of cars that need assistance.
 Their credentials to access the system will be given to them once they are hired.